0.10.8 (2025-03-24)

 Many users issued that at file uploading the response always wrapped into an array even single file uploading.
 This issues is fixed in this version.

-in busboy settings, the response won't be wrapped into array.
+If you define files: 1 in busboy settings, the response won't be wrapped into array.

 Example